kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/examples.md

 # Cinder CSI Driver Usage Examples

-All following examples need to be used inside instance(s) provisoned by openstack, otherwise the attach action will fail due to fail to find instance ID from given openstack cloud.
+All following examples need to be used inside instance(s) provisioned by openstack, otherwise the attach action will fail due to fail to find instance ID from given openstack cloud.

 ## Dynamic Volume Provisioning

-For dynamic provisoning , create StorageClass, PersistentVolumeClaim and pod to consume it.
+For dynamic provisioning , create StorageClass, PersistentVolumeClaim and pod to consume it.
 Checkout [sample app](../../examples/cinder-csi-plugin/nginx.yaml) definition fore reference.

 ```kubectl -f examples/cinder-csi-plugin/nginx.yaml create```